beerisgood/macOS_Hardening/README.md

 # General Tips
 - Install software only from the App Store as there is [a mandatory sandbox for all App Store apps](https://developer.apple.com/documentation/security/app_sandbox).
-- It may be better to install Google Chrome, Microsoft Edge, or Hexavalent as WebKit is not well-known for security.
+- It may be better to install Google Chrome, Microsoft Edge, or Hexavalent as WebKit is not well-known for security - while only Safari supports [PrivateRelay](https://support.apple.com/en-us/HT212614)
 - [Password protect](https://support.apple.com/guide/mac-help/require-a-password-after-waking-your-mac-mchlp2270/11.0/mac/11.0) your [screen saver](https://support.apple.com/guide/mac-help/use-a-screen-saver-mchl4b68853d/mac) and use a low time for locking and logout.
 - Backup with [Time Machine](https://support.apple.com/en-us/HT201250) and make sure you have encryption turned on.
 - [NextDNS](https://nextdns.io/?from=qvnr8eu8) provide a [easy solution](https://apple.nextdns.io/) for encrypting DNS (even if DNS encryption [isn't perfect](https://madaidans-insecurities.github.io/encrypted-dns.html)), but also protects against malware, ads, trackers and more - with [top marks](https://www.youtube.com/watch?v=wSAWCMTwPiU&t=1094s)